Electrical Techniques - Construction and Maintenance Apprenticeship

 External Recognition

-Upon successful completion of the Level 3 in-school training, apprentices must complete the remainder of their 8,160 hours of on-the-job training to become competent in the required skills (as outlined in the Apprenticeship Training Standard) and qualify for their Apprenticeship Certificate.
-Thereafter, they are eligible to write their Certificate of Qualifications exam for this Red Seal Trade.
+Upon successful completion of the Level 4 in-school training, apprentices must complete the remainder of their 7,950 hours of on-the-job training to become competent in the required skills (as outlined in the Apprenticeship Training Standard) to qualify for their Certificate of Apprenticeship.
+Thereafter, they are eligible to write their Certificate of Qualification exam for this Red Seal Trade.
 Graduates may be able to receive credit toward further education in related post-secondary diploma, advanced diploma, or degree programs.

 Admission Requirements